 Oh boy, this is something I was not looking forward to tackling!
-We’ve had day time potty training waxed for some time now (read about how we got it right, over here) and now I’m super happy to report that Aria has stopped wearing nappies at night as well!
+We’ve had day time potty training waxed for two years (read about how we got it right, over here) and night time potty trained for about a year now so I feel pretty confident in dishing out some tips that worked for us as well as advice that I got from other moms.
 If you’re dreading this next milestone like I was, here’s how to potty train your toddler… well how we managed to anyway!

 Most articles on how to night time potty train your toddler say that you should only start once they have dry nappies for one or two consecutive weeks.
 Aria never got there; she would go three days with a dry nappy and then the next day she would have a super heavy nappy in the morning.
 I think that the reason for this is because she drinks so much water, which I really didn’t want to discourage.